-Qualitative Longitudinal research
+The Contours of Qualitative Longitudinal research

-Bren Neale
+Bren Neale Timescapes University of Leeds

 Overview

 - The contours of QL Research - Time as a conceptual category & methodological strategy: more than the medium through which we conduct research, it is an important topic of enquiry in its own right. - Aim: to draw a closer and productive alignment between social theories of time, and empirically driven life course and longitudinal studies: QL research an important bridge between the two.